MMirosSR/MMirosSR/README.md

 - 👋 Hi, I’m Miros.
 - 👩🏻‍💻 Software Engineer.
 - ✉ How to reach me by [Email](mmsr98@outlook.com) or [Linkedin](https://www.linkedin.com/in/mmsr/)
-- 🌱 Experience working as a Tester: Led end-to-end testing for web applications, conducting black-box, white-box, and integration testing.
-Created comprehensive test plans and executed test cycles, resulting in a 95% reduction in defects.
-Collaborated with cross-functional teams to review requirements, identify potential risks, and define testing strategies.
-Contributed to Agile process optimizations through daily participation, enabling faster release cycles
+- 🌱 Experienced Software Engineer with 2 years in manual testing, delivering a 95% defect reduction in 6 months.
+Transitioning to Front-End Development, proficient at bringing adaptability and collaborative skills for innovative contributions in dynamic environments.

 <h3 align="left">Languages and Tools:</h3>
 <p align="left">